VP8 land is huge, and covers a substantial

 I took the station out mobile a couple of

 times, the first without much success at all, I think because there was a line

 of hills to my immediate North which may well have been blocking the signals

 (and lets face it, there wasn't much to the South of me !).

 So the next time, I tried a different location, with the Buddipole even higher up an adjacent hillside, but again, without a great deal of success for some reason.

-On the third occasion, I was driving out towards Salvador when I found what I thought was a really nice radio site with a long, rolling plain out to the North which dropped away from my QTH nicely, and me on a bit of almost-flat ground adjacent to a huge flat rock (useful for hopping up onto for band QSY's if you know the Buddipole hi hi) and that was the QTH where I managed to work a good number of contacts on the 18th March, mostly on 20m, with a couple on 17m.
-My sigs were fairly weak, averaging 53-55, but I did manage to work several of my old friends, which made it all worthwhile.
+On the third occasion, I was driving out towards Salvador when I found what I thought was a really nice radio site with a long, rolling plain out to the North which dropped away from my mobile QTH nicely, and me on a bit of almost-flat ground adjacent to a huge flat-topped rock (useful for hopping up onto for band QSY's if you know the Buddipole hi hi) and that was the QTH where I managed to work a good number of contacts on the 18th March, mostly on 20m, with a couple on 17m.
+My NVIS sigs were fairly weak, averaging 53-55, but consistent, so I did manage to work several of my old friends with just 100W, which made it all worthwhile.

 The big diesel engine of the truck did a fantastic job of keeping me warm and cosy whilst operating (and boy, was it BITTER outside) and that day turned into a superb radio day for me.

 One of the nice things about the Falklands is the amazing